 Q: Is transportation provided?
 No; there is no transportation between Wonder School locations.
 Monday-Wednesday, children will learn in the Wonder School spaces at The Childhood League Center; on Thursdays, children will learn in the Columbus Museum of Art.
 Children are to be dropped off and picked up by an authorized adult at the Wonder School site of that day.

 Q: Are meals or snacks included?
 No. We ask families to provide a healthful snack for their children each day.
 Peanuts, tree nuts, shellfish and fish are not permitted at the facility.
 (More information about food parameters will be in the Family Handbook.)

 Q: Who are the Wonder School teachers?
 Wonder School is committed to a small child to educator ratio.
-For the 2018-19 school year, there will be three lead educators and approximately twelve children.
 Brief bios of Wonder School’s lead educators can be found in the Wonder School Info Packet.
-There will be no more than two student teachers in the classroom at a given time.
+In addition to faculty from Columbus State Community College and a teaching artist from the Columbus Museum of Art, each day the teaching team also includes Columbus State student teachers.
 On days when Wonder School meets at the Museum, CMA teaching artists may provide supplemental instruction.